Anomalous Surface Conductivity of Weyl Semimetals

-In this work, we calculate a basic surface transport property of a WSM, namely, the dc conductivity $\sigma_\textrm{surf}$, by including the influence of the bulk on the surface in a controlled manner.
-Unlike previous studies of surface transport in WSMs which exclusively focus on the contributions of the FAs \citep{Gorbar2016,Wilson2018,Resta2018,Mukherjee2019,Breitkreiz2019}, our approach reveals that $\sigma_\textrm{surf}$ is comprised of two qualitatively different contributions of the form \beq \sigma_\textrm{surf}=\sn + \sa. \eeq Here, $\sn$ is the normal, Drude conductivity from the FAs.
-Similarly to conventional metals, it is proportional to the scattering time ($\tau$) and has negligible dependence on temperature ($T$) besides the $T$-dependence of $\tau$.
-In contrast, $\sa$ is an anomalous $\tau$-independent response that grows quadratically with both $T$ and doping around the Weyl nodes $\mu$.
-Moreover, the coefficients of the $T^2$ and $\mu^2$ terms have a universal ratio that is independent of any material parameters or physical constants, namely, $\pi^2/3$. $\sa$ is found to originate from the nontrivial surface-bulk coupling which leads to an effective lifetime for the surface quasiparticles even in the absence of any extrinsic source of scattering on the surface.
+In this work, we calculate a basic surface transport property of a WSM, namely, the dc conductivity $\sigma_\textrm{surf}$.
+Unlike previous studies of surface transport in WSMs that exclusively focus on the contributions of the FAs \citep{Gorbar2016,Wilson2018,Resta2018,Mukherjee2019,Breitkreiz2019}, we include the nontrivial influence of the bulk on the surface in a controlled manner and show that $\sigma_{\textrm{surf}}$ is comprised of two qualitatively different contributions: \beq \sigma_\textrm{surf}=\sn + \sa. \eeq Here, $\sn$ is a normal, Drude-like conductivity arising from the FA.
+It is proportional to the scattering time ($\tau$) and has a negligible dependence on temperature ($T$) besides the $T$-dependence of $\tau$.
+In contrast, $\sa$ is an anomalous term arising from the bulk states.
+It is $\tau$-independent, but has a characteristic dependence on both $T$ and doping around the Weyl nodes, $\mu$: $\sa\propto\mu^2+k_B^2T^2\pi^2/3$.
+Crucially, the coefficients have a universal ratio, $k_B^2\pi^2/3$, independent of material parameters.
+In a regime of low temperatures described later, the $T$-dependent part of $\sigma_\textrm{surf}$ is dominated by $\sa$ which provides immediate experimental access to $\sa$.
+Note that $\sa$ is $\tau$-independent even if the bulk quasiparticles have a nonzero lifetime.
+This is reminiscent of the universal minimal conductivity of a 2D Dirac fermion that only depends on fundamental constants \cite{KATSNELSON20073}.
+As espoused later, the electrical response of the bulk states on the surface mimics that of an interacting 2D fluid that coexists with the FA metal on the surface.
+This, in turn, gives rise to unusual form of $\sa$ in Eq.~(\ref{sigtotal}).
+Thus, the daunting problem of the 2D FAs coexisting with the 3D bulk states reduces to a tractable, strictly 2D, effective two-fluid problem.